 You can personalise your profile as your would your social media profile.
 From your profile picture to adding a bio, there’s lots of ways you can customise your corner of the LMS.

 Lastly, tools play a big part in helping us to change our behaviours.
 Without the relevant apparatus, behaviours might just stay the same!
 Luckily, we have the tools at hand to help!
-For instance, our Knowledge Arcade incorporates cutting edge technology with pioneering learning methodologies to bring you an engaging mobile app.
+For instance, our Growth Engineering Learning App incorporates cutting edge technology with pioneering learning methodologies to bring you an engaging mobile app.
 In fact, its sole purpose is to actually ‘drive real behavioural change.’
 With this here tool, you’ll be able to initiate change by creating a learning journey that goes through the following stages:

 - Delivering information through Learning Quests